SiddharthMathurDeveloper/Networking/Notes.md

 ## Application Specific Integrated Circuits (ASIC) :
-- Used by switches amd bridges
+- Used by switches and bridges

 ## Routers :